-Use only original lifting straps.
+Use only original lifting cables.
 If you are unable to launch from the trailer, lifting straps can be used carefully by putting these around the centre hull only from side to side just in front of and behind the wings to lift the boat.
 You can make use of this technique with the wings in- or outfolded.
-This is possible by travel lift as well.